 Students placed on academic probation will be asked to adhere to the General Requirements for Probation.
-Probationary students must complete a Contract for Academic Success that specifies an individualized plan for returning to good academic standing and an agreement to abide by all probationary regulations, including enrollment in a specialized course focused on academic success.
-Failure to follow the terms of the Contract will result in a student's immediate suspension or permanent dismissal, even during the course of the term in progress.
+Probationary students must complete a General Requirements for Probation form that specifies an individualized plan for returning to good academic standing and agree to abide by all probationary regulations, including enrollment in a specialized course focused on academic success.
+Failure to follow the terms of the General Requirements for Probation will result in a student's immediate suspension or permanent dismissal, even during the course of the term in progress.